tbocek/preveltekit/new/ARCHITECTURE.md

 # Preveltekit Architecture

 A Go/WASM web framework with SSR pre-rendering.
 Components are written in pure Go using a declarative DSL.
-At build time, a native Go binary renders HTML and collects reactive bindings into a compact binary.
-At runtime, a WASM binary hydrates the pre-rendered HTML with reactivity.
+At build time, a native Go binary renders HTML.
+At runtime, a WASM binary hydrates the pre-rendered HTML by walking the same Render() tree to discover and wire all bindings directly — no intermediate binary format needed.

 ## Table of Contents